 Article 1: Registrationʼs requirements

 Films submitted to the Festival can be of any genre (fiction, non-fiction, animation, etc.) and of any length, but should relate to a historical subject or character, heritage issues, or the relationships society builds with historical science.
 Films of a duration from 1 to 40 minutes (including credits) will be considered short films.
 Films of a longer duration will be considered feature films.
-For its first edition, the Festival does not require a specific date of release.
+For its second edition, the Festival does will accept films terminated on or after January 1st, 2016.

 Article 2: Translations

-Films may be submitted with French subtitled versions, French versions, or English subtitles (the producer will undertake to make a French subtitled version of the film if selected).
+Films may be submitted with French subtitled versions, French versions, or English versions or subtitles (the producer will undertake to make a French subtitled version of the film if selected).

 Article 3: Number of films submitted